andrewcockerham/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 5, 2017

+**Today's Progress**: Lots of time.
+Still not working

+**Thoughts:** Went back to trying to submit multiple records on a single form....still can't get it to work.
+The 'name' attributes need to be unique....but then if I do that it messes up the params :()

+**Link to work:**

 ### Day 3: January 4, 2017

 **Today's Progress**: Felt better about my progess.
 A new day, a new perspective.